xJon/The-1.7.10-Pack/README.md

 - Remember to provide a crash report and/or the latest log (the-1710-pack/logs) and/or the error text.
 - To post the crash reports and/or the logs, use a [paste-tool](http://paste.ubuntu.com).
 - Be descriptive, and tell all the information you have.
 From when did the problem start, to what you estimate made the problem.
+- Mention if the problem occures on client, server or the official server.
 - Also before opening an issue be sure you're using the latest version of the modpack, without any additional mods, with the latest version of Java (7 or 8) and a 64bit version of Java.

 #####If you have a suggestion: